slackalaxy/sboutils/README.md

 system/clamtk
 system/squidclamav
 ```
-To quickly check if something is installed, do `sboask isinst libgnome`, which will return:
+To quickly check if something is installed, pass `isinst`, which will return:
 ```
+bash-5.1$ sboask isinst libgnome
 [i] libgnome
 ```
-The --verbose (-v) option can be used with each `task` and will tell `sboask` to output some more information, such as the short description from the slack-desc files:
+The `--verbose` (`-v`) option can be used with each task and will tell `sboask` to output some more information, such as the short description from the slack-desc files:
 ```
 bash-5.1$ sboask dependent libgnome -v
 --- status and dependencies: ([i] installed, [ ] not installed)